 Nursing Program Success

 Student success is extremely important to the Nursing Department.
-In our curriculum and in our learning activities, we make it a priority to support students in their goal to earn the Associate of Science Degree in Nursing and to enhance a sense of satisfaction and personal growth during their educational journey.
+In our curriculum and in our learning activities, we make it a priority to support students in their goal to earn the Associate of Science Degree and/or their Bachelor of Science Degree in Nursing.
+The faculty and staff strive to contribute to the student’s sense of satisfaction and personal growth during their educational journey.

-A sense of belonging in the program and college community, of having support when needed, and of being part of a team promotes success.
+Key factors that have been shown to facilitate and lead to success include: 1) a sense of belonging in the program and college community, 2) of feeling supported, and 3) feeling a part of a team.
 The faculty and staff are aware of the many challenges students face in the transition to the nursing student role.
-The curriculum is organized in a logical, sequential, and concept-based manner.
+The curriculum is organized in a logical, sequential, and cumulative manner; students can apply past experiences and knowledge to their current coursework, which is an important tenet of adult learning theory.
 The curriculum offers appropriate content to meet the educational outcomes and accommodate student learning styles.
 The nursing program fosters personal and academic growth by encouraging students to:

 - Take responsibility for learning